Ben Goldsborough: Political career

 From 2015 to 2019, Goldsborough served as a parliamentary assistant for David Hanson, then-MP for Delyn.
 He was elected unopposed as a Labour councillor for Coleshill ward on the Flint Town Council in May 2022.
 The same month, he ran for the Northop seat on Flintshire County Council and finished third out of six candidates in the election.
 On 20 May 2022, Goldsborough was appointed Deputy Mayor of Flint on a one-year term.
 In May 2023, he was appointed Mayor of Flint on a one-year term.

 Goldsborough initially sought the Labour parliamentary candidate nomination for Clwyd East in April 2023, but lost to eventual MP Becky Gittins.
 In May 2024, he was selected to stand as the Labour candidate for South Norfolk in the 2024 general election.
 He won the constituency from the Conservative Party by a margin of 2,826 votes and became South Norfolk's first Labour MP since Christopher Mayhew, who held the seat from 1945 to 1950.

+In October 2024, Goldsborough was appointed to the Petitions Committee of the House of Commons.
+Since then he was elected unopposed to the Environment, Food and Rural Affairs Select Committee in June 2026.